|Professor in the School of Modern Languages and Cultures||A47, Elvet Riverside I||+44 (0) 191 33 43458|

 |Member of the Institute of Medieval and Early Modern Studies||+44 (0) 191 33 43458|

 My work on the chansons de geste about rebel barons, as well as their chronicle and prose rewritings led to a book on resistance against royal power in medieval culture.
-I examine these works through lenses of medieval political theory and thought about vengeance, modern thought about the ethics of violence, anthropological work on feud and rebellion, and histories of sovereignty.
+I examine these works through lenses of medieval political theory and thought about vengeance, anthropological work on feud and rebellion, and histories of sovereignty.
 I have spoken on the Song of Roland on BBC Radio 4's In Our Time.

-I have previously published on cyclical narratives, with a focus on the relationship between ethics, morals and the figure of the hero in the Guillaume d'Orange cycle, the Lancelot and Tristan prose romances, and the Roman de Renart.
-Other current research interests include medieval practices and concepts of translation, textual geographies, cross-cultural traffic and hybrid languages, including the French of Italy and the multilingual literary culture of medieval Venice.
+I have previously published on cyclical narratives, with a focus on the relationship between ethics and the figure of the hero in the Guillaume d'Orange cycle, the Lancelot and Tristan prose romances, and the Roman de Renart.
+My research interests include the materiality of medieval historiography and romance, medieval practices and concepts of translation, cosmopolitanism, textual geographies and hybrid languages, including the French of Italy.

 I would be keen to hear from students interested in pursuing research in any area of medieval French and Occitan literature.